MicrosoftDocs/Devices-docs/surface-hub/surface-hub-smart-camera.md

 ### Windows 11 Desktop on Surface Hub

-If you've [migrated your Surface Hub](surface-hub-2s-migrate-os.md) to run Windows 11 Pro or Windows 11 Enterprise, you'll need to turn on automatic framing for the Surface Hub Smart Camera.
+If you [migrated your Surface Hub](surface-hub-2s-migrate-os.md) to run Windows 11 Pro or Windows 11 Enterprise, you need to turn on automatic framing for the Surface Hub Smart Camera.
 Automatic framing is turned off by default.

 To turn on automatic framing, go to **Settings > Bluetooth & devices > Manage Cameras>  Surface Hub Smart Camera.**

 ### Windows 10 Desktop on Surface Hub

-If you've [migrated your Surface Hub](surface-hub-2s-migrate-os.md) to run Windows 10 Pro or Windows 10 Enterprise, automatic framing is always enabled and can't be disabled or otherwise configured.
+If you [migrated your Surface Hub](surface-hub-2s-migrate-os.md) to run Windows 10 Pro or Windows 10 Enterprise, automatic framing is always enabled and can't be disabled or otherwise configured.

 ### Get Surface Hub Smart Camera